supnate/rekit/docs/concepts.md

 ## Concepts
-Rekit doesn't wrap or change any API of React, Redux or React router but just provides tools to do trival tasks for you.
-So there are no new concepts in the project.
+Rekit doesn't wrap or change any API of React, Redux or React router but just provides tools to manage necessary boilerplate code for you.
+So there are no new concepts(except feature) in the project.
 If you can understand React, Redux and React router, you can understand Rekit projects easily.

 Below is just the description about how those concepts are used/managed by Rekit.

 #### Feature
-This is the top level concept of a project, and it's the core concept of Rekit.
-A feature is some capability of an application.
+Feature is the top level concept of a project, and it's the core concept of Rekit.
+A feature is actually a natural concept that describes some capability of an application.
 For example, an EShop application usually contains below features:

  * `customer`: manage basic customer information.
  * `product`: manage products on sale.
  * `category`: manage product categories.